See & Do

 The historic Boiling Springs Tavern, built in 1832, which serves dishes such as salmon Rockefeller, Cajun shrimp, and roast duck, is an excellent choice for a candlelit dinner.

 Stay overnight at the newly-renovated Allenberry Resort, an Orvis-endorsed fly-fishing lodge.
 Nestled on 57-acres along the Yellow Breeches Creek, lodging accommodations range from rustic cottages to rooms in the mansion.
-If the timing is right, take in a performance at the Playhouse.
+Enjoy fine wine and innovative cuisine for dinner at their on-site restaurant and, if the timing is right, take in a performance at the Playhouse.